-- The school cannot accept responsibility for the loss of, or damage to, private property brought to school by pupils.
+- The school cannot accept responsibility for the loss of, or damage to, private property brought to school by students.

-- All pupils have filtered access to the internet and e-mail and are expected to use these facilities for educational purposes only.
+- All students have filtered access to the internet and email and are expected to use these facilities for educational purposes only.

-- Mobile Phones: mobile phones are not allowed at Highbury Fields School and must be switched off before you come into school.
-This means that mobiles phone must not be seen, at any time, on the school site.
-If a student needs to contact home, during the school day or after school, they can ask a member of staff to use a school phone.
+- Mobile phones are not allowed at Highbury Fields School and must be switched off before you come into school.
+This means that mobiles phone must not be seen, heard or used at any time, on the school site.
+If a student needs to contact home, during the school day or after school, they can ask the teacher on duty to use a school phone.
 If a parent or carer needs to contact a child, during the school day or during an after school activity, they should contact the school office.
 If a phone is seen, heard or found to have been used it will be confiscated for 24 hours.
-Parents/carers will need to collect mobile phones the next school working day to a parent.
+Parents/carers will need to collect mobile phones the next school working day after 3.20pm.

-- Jewellery is not permitted, except for one pair of small sleepers or stud earrings, one in each ear.
+- Jewellery is not permitted, except for one pair of stud earrings.
 If other jewellery is worn, it may be confiscated for a period of time and parents may be asked to collect it.
-No facial piercing is allowed.

-- Pupils who arrive out of uniform may be sent home to change.
+- Pupils who arrive out of uniform may be kept out of lesson and parents/carers called.

 - All items of clothing and belongings must be clearly marked with the owner’s name.

-- Money and valuables must not be left in rooms.
-We strongly advise you that your daughter should bring only the minimum amount of money to school and that she keeps it in a purse belt.
+- Money and valuables should not be left unattended.
+We strongly advise you that your daughter should bring only the minimum amount of money to school and that she keeps it in a safe place.

-- Pupils must not bring anything into school which could be construed as an offensive weapon, prohibited substances, alcohol, cigarettes or cigarette lighters.
+- Students must not bring anything into school which could be construed as an offensive weapon, prohibited substances, alcohol, cigarettes or cigarette lighters.
 (See Searching, Screening and Confiscation Policy).

-- Books and materials are provided by the school and must be returned when the pupils leave.
-If books etc. are lost or damaged, parents will be asked to pay for the replacements.
+- Books and materials are provided by the school and must be returned when the students leave.
+If books etc. are lost or damaged, parents will be asked to pay for replacements.

-- The school can give a 15 minute detention at the end of the school day to students whose conduct has not met the schools code of behaviour.
+- The school will issue a 30 minute detention at the end of the school day to students whose conduct has not met the schools code of behaviour.
 Parents/carers will be informed of the detention by text message by 2.30pm each day.
-The Head has the power to exclude pupils, if necessary, for disciplinary reasons.
+The Head has the power to exclude students, if necessary, for disciplinary reasons.
 In this case, you as the parent/carer have a right of appeal.

-- Information regarding the curriculum is available from the school on request.
+- Information regarding the curriculum is available from the school website.